oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 - Define the likelihood, consequence and risk rating for each potential risk scenario (Define the risk matrix).
 - Identify specific risks that the client needs to protect their assets from. i.e, cyberattack, natural disaster or employee negligence.
 - Assess risk rating for each risk scenario – Calculate the inherent risk rating for each scenario, assuming there are no measures in place to reduce the risk (without fence and padlock in place).
-- Assess risk levels for each risk scenario with additional measures:**
+- Assess risk levels for each risk scenario with additional measures.
-- Create a risk assessment report for the client that summarises the risk assessment findings**
+- Create a risk assessment report for the client that summarises the risk assessment findings.

 ## Tools